GUIDELINES FOR AUTHORS

 1. UNIFORM REQUIREMENTS

-All Copyrights by the author(s).
-License Faculty of Sport and Physical Education, Novi Sad, Serbia.
-All articles are an open access articles distributed under the terms and conditions of the Creative Commons Attribution (CC BY).
+All Copyrights by License Faculty of Sport and Physical Education, Novi Sad, Serbia.
+All articles are open-access and distributed under the terms and conditions of the Creative Commons Attribution (CC BY).

 There is no charge for submissions and no page charge for accepted manuscripts.

-EQOL adopts a double-blind approach for peer reviewing in which the reviewer's name is always concealed from the submitting authors as well as the author(s)'s name from the selected reviewers.
+EQOL Journal adopts a double-blind peer-review approach in which the reviewer's name is always concealed from the submitting authors as well as the author(s)'s name from the selected reviewers.

 Authors should submit the manuscripts as one Microsoft Word (.docx) file.

 Manuscripts must be provided either in standard UK or US English.
-English standard should be consistent throughout the manuscripts.
+English standards should be consistent throughout the manuscripts.

 Format the manuscript in A4 paper size; margins are 1 inch or 2.5 cm all around.

-Use Times New Roman font, size eleven (11) point.
+Use Times New Roman font, size eleven (11) points.

-Number (Arabic numerals) the pages consecutively (centering at the bottom of each page), beginning with the title page as page 1 and ending with the Figure legend page.
+Number (Arabic numerals) the pages consecutively (cantering at the bottom of each page), beginning with the title page as page 1 and ending with the Figure legend page.

 Include line numbers (continuous) for the convenience of the reviewers.